 Pricing for Conventional Septic System installations is 100% dependent on a soil test.
 We get asked weekly for a ballpark price and there’s just no good ballpark number for this type of system.
 But most of the time, it costs considerably less than an aerobic system.

 If a soil tester determines you need a high footage of lateral lines, the system will cost more at the time of installation, but still less than an aerobic in the long run.

 Installations over 50 miles away could incur a travel charge, which will be discussed at the time of scheduling.

 No down payment is required to get on our schedule.
 Payment is due in full at the time of installation.
 We never charge extra for a DEQ septic permit or dirt work around the installation area.

 This system is low maintenance and that’s why we love them.

 You will need to pump the septic tank every 3-5 years, depending on how many people live with you.
-We highly recommend Irwin Septic for this service.

 Sometimes an aerobic system is your only option, but if DEQ will allow for a conventional system, we highly recommend it.

 Septic System Failure